- Exclusive offer: Discounted exchange rates for your first and ongoing transactions

-There is no legal limit to the amount that can be transferred into Canada – but your money transfer provider or bank may impose its own maximums.
-For large transfers, encourage your sender to use a provider with no transfer limit like OFX or TorFX.
+There is no legal limit on the amount that can be transferred into Canada – but your money transfer provider or bank may impose its own maximums.
+For large transfers, encourage your sender to use a provider with no transfer limits like OFX or TorFX.

 If you go through a legitimate money transfer provider, you won’t need to provide any extra paperwork.
 The main legal considerations when sending large sums of money are the Anti-Money Laundering (AML) laws, but your money transfer provider will look after the necessary documents when you submit your identification for processing.
 As a good rule of thumb, keep all records and emails relating to the transfer in case you need them later.

 If you’re travelling into Canada with CAD$10,000 or more, you’ll need to declare this using Form E311, a CBSA declaration card, an Automated Border Clearance kiosk or a Primary inspection kiosk.
 Alternatively, you can make a verbal declaration to a border services officer upon your arrival.

 Splitting transactions into smaller amounts is referred to as “structuring,” and is considered a punishable offense when used to avoid the $10,000 reporting threshold.
 Structuring is something money launderers do to avoid detection, but banks and money transfer services are trained to detect this and report it to the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC).

 Any transfer over $10,000 CAD needs to be reported to FINTRAC, but that responsibility generally falls on banks and money transfer companies, not individuals.
 Financial institutions may also report any transactions deemed suspicious, regardless of the amount being received.

 If you follow the law and submit any required legal documentation timely and accurately, you shouldn’t experience hassles with the CRA.